zahycs/Bootstrap-Dual-listbox-for-asp.net-froms/README.md

 -Configurable from server side.
 -Supports multibale instances in the same page.
--It also gives the ability to get and set selected options by Values.
+-It also gives the ability to get and set selected options by Values,from server side code behind.